 Mary Brodhead has almost 30 years’ experience in learning, career development, coaching / mentoring, management development, human resources management.
 She has proven ability to create and lead a diverse, results-oriented, high performing team, as well as an effective and creative use of partnerships and networks.
 She is adept at handling sensitive issues with diplomacy, discretion and tact and has superior interpersonal and communication skills, transcending cultural differences, as well as strong financial management skills.
 Her knowledge and experience in LMS, ROI, and evaluation of learning and expertise in change management is also an asset to the firm.

 Mary has won several awards, such as the Michelle C. Comeau Human Resources Leadership Award in 2000; the PSC Excellence Award in 2001; the CFIA President’s National Award in 2005, and the most recent, the Queen’s Diamond Jubilee medal in 2013.

 Jennifer De Bien, Financial Assistant

 Jennifer De Bien is on our team to assist with day-to-day financial administration.
 Jennifer is a Carleton University graduate.

 Ms Vanek’s expertise is in word processing, desktop publishing, website management and graphics.
-She has over 30 years’ experience in the application of a wide range of software with various firms in the Ottawa area, and almost 20 with New Economy.
+She has over 35 years’ experience in the application of a wide range of software with various firms in the Ottawa area, and more than 20 with New Economy.
 She is responsible for the formatting and production of documents and reports, the maintenance of the company website, as well as administrative responsibilities on a part-time basis.